NifTK/NiftyNet/doc/source/config_spec.md

 [supported-network]: ./niftynet.engine.application_factory.html#niftynet.engine.application_factory.ApplicationNetFactory

 ###### `activation_function`
-Sets the type of activation of the network.
+Sets the type of activation function of the network layers.
 Available choices are listed in `SUPPORTED_OP` in [activation layer][activation].
-Depending on its implementation, the network might ignore this option.
+Depending on the implementation, the network might ignore this option.

 [activation]: https://github.com/NifTK/NiftyNet/blob/dev/niftynet/layer/activation.py#L27-L37

 ###### `batch_size`
-Sets number of image windows to be processed at each iteration.
+Number of image windows to be processed at each iteration.
 When `num_gpus` is greater than 1, `batch_size` is used for each GPU.
 That is, the effective inputs at each iteration become `batch_size` x `num_gpus`.